narayananpp/narayananpp.github.io/_projects/2_project.md

     "far"
 </div>

-We randomize the robot's trajectory by applying differential speeds to the wheels and record a history of 3 images.
+We randomize the robot's trajectory by applying differential speeds to the wheels and record a history of five images.
 The images are captured at regular intervels of 100ms along with their corresponding class labels to obtain the training dataset.
 To ensure diversity in the training dataset and adaptability to real-world settings, we collect data at different indoor settings such as **"Apartment", "Factory Hall", "Office" and "Kitchen"** with varying levels of **lighting** **and** **camera FOV**.

 <div class="row justify-content-sm-center">